 The design competition is sponsored by Bespoke Hotels Group, which has a number of industry partners and supporters.

-The role of RIBA Competitions is limited to administration.
+The role of RIBA Competitions is limited to administration and management.

 EligibilityThe competition is open internationally to individuals, groups and design professionals.
 The competition organisers particularly welcome entries from designers and architects with disabilities.
 Collaboration between people with disabilities and design professionals is also encouraged, as is collaboration amongst design disciplines.
 There is no age limit.